lortega/lortega.github.io/README.md

 ### People take everything is something personal 🙅‍♂️🙅‍♀️💔👥🔍
 **Nasty people believe that issues at work solely arise from personal conflicts.**

-This hinders an effective communication and collaboration.
-Rejecting this, we can address real work challenges and promote a healthier, more productive workplace.
+This behavior acts as a barrier to seamless communication and collaborative efforts, impeding our ability to tackle authentic work challenges head-on.
+By rejecting this pattern and embracing a more inclusive approach, we create an environment conducive to robust problem-solving and contribute to the cultivation of a thriving, productive workplace.

 ### People look for someone to blame 🔎🙅‍♂️🙅‍♀️🎯
 **Nasty software engineers are always looking for someone to blame when something goes wrong**